daluu/phrrs/README.md

 -----

 * Robot Framework lists are available and will be translated to PHP sequential arrays
-* PHP sequential arrays will be translated back to Robot Framework lists; **the empty array will be considered as a sequential array/list**
+* PHP sequential arrays will be translated back to Robot Framework lists; **the empty PHP array will be considered as a sequential array and thus will be translated as a Robot Framework list**
 * Robot Framework dictionaries are available and will be translated to PHP associative arrays
 * PHP associative arrays will be translated back to Robot Framework dictionaries
 * PHP objects will also be transated back to Robot Framework dictionaries, as per `get_object_vars`